 The duration of solar cycles is exactly 11 years, believe it or not.
 Sunspot records exist since about 1748 or so and the peak of cycle zero was in 1750.
 I determined the peak dates of the past cycles, based on the smoothed values.
 I then tried to establish the first peak in 1750.

-I shifted the starts date around January 1750 so that the median deviation values was zero.
-In other words, the phase of a cosine wave was shifted so that it starts at 90 degrees (maximum amplitude).
+I shifted the start date around January 1750 so that the median deviation values became zero.
+In other words, the phase of a (cosine) wave was shifted so that it starts at 90 degrees (maximum amplitude).

-If all cycles were used, the zero point is January 1750 and for cycles 10 and up, the zero point shifts to February 1750.
+If all cycles are taken into account, the zero point is January 1750 and for cycles 10 and up, the zero point shifts to February 1750.

 A graph of the differences between each cycle peak and exact 11 year cycles, starting with cycle 1 is shown below.

-That implies that the 11 year peak of the current cycle is early 2025.
+Based on that approach, the 11 year peak of the current cycle is early 2025.
 The peak was recently called by scientists to be mid October 2024.
 This date was used for this analysis.

 Another observation is that the graph suggests a slow cycle with a period of roughly 15 cycles.
 The trend line (polynomial regression 4 periods) shows that.
 The next graph is based on cycles 10 and up.
 The trend line fits the data points pretty well.

-If this is true, the coming cycles could be later, with cycle 29 to peak around 2 years late
+If this is true, the coming cycles could be increasingly late, to reverse cycle 29, which should be around 2 years late.
+I will not be able to verify that assumption

-The trend line at cycle 25 is near zero, which would imply that cycle 25 should peak early 2025.
+The trend line at cycle 25 is near zero, which would imply that cycle 25 is “on time” and should peak early 2025.

 The optimistic scenario is that a double peak will occur and that we are near the centre dip.
 If that would be the case, cycle 25 is not over yet and raise the probability of 2025 being good for 6 m